 There are some pieces saying that online press release distribution is dead, but this is a half truth.
 Can partnering with an outside service to distribute your press releases still be effective?
 Yes.
 However, a company that does it well is going to cost you.
 The reason for this is that a good distribution service will have a regularly updated list of media members and journalists that fit your niche, rather than sending your releases to a set list of emails they have on file.
 Cheaper services may have lists with irrelevant or expired contacts.
 For small business owners, it may be more cost effective to try and do the legwork on your own.
 When you are ready to make the jump, you’re best served working with the biggest names around, like PR Newswire and others.

-By this point, it’s no big secret that a winning press release is all about being straightforward with your audience.
-Do some gimmicks work for brands in the digital world?
-Perhaps.
-However, if you want to consistently build a strong relationship with your audience via this medium, then it’s clear to see that sticking to a solid and concise approach is the way to go.
+By this point, it’s no secret that a winning press release is all about being straightforward with your audience.
+Do some gimmicks work for?
+Perhaps on occasion.
+However, if you want to build a strong relationship with your audience via this medium, sticking consistently to an informative and concise press release is the way to go.

-If you can back up a brief and newsworthy message with a powerful headline, strong quotes, and a willingness to avoid filler, then there’s no reason why your next press release can’t stand above those offered by the competition as a winning offering.
-Regardless of which industry you call home, it’s hard to pass up on this kind of outlook.
+If you can back up a brief and newsworthy message with a powerful headline, strong quotes, and a willingness to avoid filler, there’s no reason why your next press release can’t stand above those offered by the competition.
+In any industry, it’s hard to pass up on this kind of outlook.

-Along with this, the landscape of press releases and effective content is evershifting as the needs and tastes of audiences change.
-Be sure to follow our newsletter for the latest press release news and tips.
+The landscape of press releases and effective content is ever shifting as the needs and tastes of audiences change.
+Be sure to follow our newsletter for the latest press release tips & tricks.